alexbelgium/hassio-addons/nextcloud/README.md

 ## Configuration

+Scripts with .sh ending located in /config/addons_config/nextcloud will be executed at boot

 ```yaml
 additional_apps: vim,nextcloud #specify additional apk files to install ; separated by commas
 PGID/PUID: 1000 #allows setting user.